bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 > [!TIP]
 >
 > Although it is very convenient to write your document on Overleaf, strongly consider backing up your work using Git or GitHub integration or the Dropbox sync feature.
 This may save you from losing your document in case of an accident.
+The latter approach of using this template may save you from hassle.